Last updated: 2026-06-14

 1. Review the comparison results and uncheck any objects you don't want to include

-3. Review the generated DDL statements in the preview pane
+4. Review the generated DDL statements in the preview pane (the destination banner restates what the script will modify)

 Schema Compare script preview showing generated ALTER TABLE and CREATE INDEX statements with syntax highlighting